nf-core/configs/docs/pipeline/eager/maestro.md

-# nf-core/configs: maestro eager specific configuration
+# nf-core/configs maestro eager specific configuration

 Extra specific configuration for eager pipeline for human DNA data processing

 ## Usage

-To use, run the pipeline with `-profile maestro,<qos>,<type>`, where <qos> can be normal or long and <type> can be nuclear or mitochondrial
+To use, run the pipeline with `-profile maestro,<qos>,<type>`, where qos can be normal or long and type can be nuclear or mitochondrial

 This will download and launch the eager specific [`maestro.config`](../../../conf/pipeline/eager/maestro.config) which has been pre-configured with a setup suitable for the Maestro cluster.